History of the Arizona Diamondbacks: 1940-1997: Bringing Major League Baseball to Arizona

-A regional team

 From the beginning, Colangelo wanted to market the Diamondbacks to a statewide fan base and not limit fan appeal to Phoenix and its suburbs.
 Colangelo decided to call the team the "Arizona Diamondbacks" rather than the "Phoenix Diamondbacks".
 Although every Major League Baseball team does cultivate fans from outside its immediate metropolitan area, and even though the greater Phoenix area has 2/3 of the statewide population, there are long-standing historic rivalries between Phoenix and Arizona's other cities, such as Tucson, which at times diminish statewide appeal and enthusiasm for a Phoenix-based team.

 A series of team-sponsored fan motor coach trips from Tucson to Bank One Ballpark were inaugurated for the opening season and are still in operation to this day (it is now known as the "D-backs Express").
 The Diamondbacks are also known for the "Hometown Tour", held in January, where selected players, management and broadcasters make public appearances, hold autograph signings, etc., in various locations around Phoenix and Tucson, as well as many small and mid-sized towns in other areas of Arizona.

 Despite their early efforts to appeal to the entire state, in 2009 the Diamondbacks moved their Triple-A Pacific Coast League farm team, the Tucson Sidewinders, to Reno, where they are now known as the Aces.
 In 2011, they also moved their spring training base from Tucson to a new stadium near the Phoenix suburb of Scottsdale.

-Further preparations

 Two years before their first opening day, Colangelo hired the then-recently fired Buck Showalter, the American League Manager of the Year in 1994 with the New York Yankees, as the D-Backs' first manager.

 Their lower level Minor League Baseball teams began play in 1996; the expansion draft was held in November 1997.
 The Diamondbacks would replace the above-mentioned Firebirds as the main baseball team in Phoenix; they would move south to Tucson and become the Sidewinders, serving as the AAA club for the new team.